lafflin/11Express-Note-Taker/README.md

 ### Useful resources

-- Google, there was a lot of useful information about how to do things online when I got stuck.
+- Google, there was a lot of useful information about how to do the routing and other stuff when I was having issues.

 ## Author